source-foundry/Hack/FAQ.md

 #### How do I upgrade Hack?

-You can download the latest release of desktop and web fonts [here](https://github.com/source-foundry/Hack/releases/latest).
+You can download [the latest release of desktop and web fonts]((https://github.com/source-foundry/Hack/releases/latest)).
 We recommend that Windows users upgrade with the [Windows installer](https://github.com/source-foundry/Hack-windows-installer) as it addresses problematic font caching issues that take place on the Windows platform.
 Hack packages are also available through many package managers for those who would prefer to use this approach.

 #### Is there a web font CDN that I can use in my web pages?